 – Promoting preventative measures against abuse.

-Future endeavors include partnering with Mending the Soul to bring specific training to walk with a survivor through healing.
+Mending the Soul has materials we are using and suggest you use which will assist you to bring specific training to walk with a survivor through healing.

 Of course funding AVA is a great way to serve but bringing AVA to your church and/or women ministry is an even greater opportunity.

 Every three years our conference sponsors an global guest and a woman missionary who travel around our 6-state area to meet with you prior to attending Triennial or in some cases after attending Triennial.
 We strive to continually raise funds towards the costs.